arewadataScience/30-Days-of-Python/readme.md

 This marks the beginning of the curriculum at Arewa Data Science Academy.
 We firmly believe that a strong understanding of Python programming will greatly enhance your experience in learning data science and machine learning.
 In this course, you will be comprehensively taught everything required to become a proficient Python programmer, including Python for data science and the fundamentals of programming.
 Upon successful completion of this challenge, you will be awarded a certificate of Python Programmer from Arewa Data Science Academy.
+Only those who completed the challenge will move to the next stage of the fellowship.

 This challenge is designed to help you improve your Python skills through daily exercises inspired by the book "Atomic Habits" by James Clear.
 Each day, you will be presented with a task that will help you build better habits and become more proficient in Python.
 By completing these daily tasks, you will gain a deeper understanding of the language and be able to apply your knowledge to real-world problems.
 Remember, consistency is key, so make sure to complete each task every day to get the most out of this challenge.
 Be active in our channel and ask question if you have.
 No dump question.

+This 30-day Python Challenge is a rigorous and challenging program.
+It is not just a simple series of exercises, but an opportunity to build better habits and become more proficient in the language.
+Completing this challenge will require dedication and hard work, but the results will be well worth it.
+This is a great opportunity to take your skills to the next level, so be prepared to push yourself and stay committed to the challenge.
+Remember, the only way to improve is to challenge yourself, so let's get started!

 ## Introduction